 Making an application

-The Children and Families Act which became law on September 1st 2014, changes the way things work for children and young people with special educational needs, learning difficulties or disabilities.
+The Children and Families Act became law on September 1st 2014, and changed the way things work for children and young people with special educational needs, learning difficulties or disabilities.

 These changes are now fully operational.

 Guide for applications

 You can find out more about the new Act in the guide prepared by the DfE.

 Special educational needs and disabilities guide for parents and carers